pharmaR/pharmaR.github.io/content/examples.md

 FDA defined validation as "Establishing documented evidence which provides a high degree of assurance that a specific process will consistently produce a product meeting its predetermined specifications and quality attributes."
 More discussion can be found in Section 5.2 of the [R-FDA document](https://www.r-project.org/doc/R-FDA.pdf)
 Based on the definition of validation, our goal (as an organization) is to create documentations that describe qualification details of R packages based on pre-specified criteria.

+As an organzation, we are customers to review the products (external R packages) provided by vendors (R package developers).
+Our responsibility is to review avaiable materials to qualify the product for regulatory purpose following the SOP of an organization.
+This is the same role when an organization purchase and use other commercial softwares for regulatory purpose.
-Importantly, this goal does not require to write testing R code for every function an organization is used.
+Importantly, we are not developer or maintainer of the production, and our goal is not to write testing R code for every function an organization is used.

 It is also useful to define a user story: As an organization, we want to **qualify** external R packages for xxx use cases in a regulatory compliance way.